 We work closely with our sister organization, the Community Support Council (Ansar Council), which provides support in addressing conflicts that are relevant to tariqa issues.
 If this is at the root of your concern, we encourage you to connect with Ansar through the link given above for more information on options available and how to proceed.

-We will be offering free introductory online classes in the practical, day-to-day tools for creating unity and peace.
-We will be using these and related methods for walking through conflict (al-jalal) in ways that empower us and those we care about, building trust, understanding, empathy and love.
-Two classes are already scheduled to be led by University of Sufism faculty members Nura Laird and Abd al-Qadir Davies, who will also be offering a webinar series on these subjects beginning in February, building on these introductory talks:
+We have offered two free introductory online classes in the practical, day-to-day tools for creating unity and peace.
+We will be using the methods we taught in these classes and related methods for walking through conflict (al-jalal) in ways that empower us and those we care about, building trust, understanding, empathy and love.

 - Tuesday, December 14 at 7:00-8:30 pm ET: Difficult Conversations with Nura Laird

 - Sunday, January 16 at 4:00-5:30 pm ET: Conflict Coaching, Mediation and Reconciliation with Abd al-Qadir Davies